When You're at the Right Address

 If residents are simply not answering, see the No Contact page on how to proceed.

 Resolving a Non-Residency

-After enough evidence has been gathered or enough attempts made, ABC Legal will Non-Serve an order for an address.
-Occasionally these orders will be reviewed by an ABC Legal employee, but for the most part this process is automatic.
-At this point a Proof of Non-Service will be sent for you to sign.
+After enough evidence has been gathered or enough attempts made, ABC Legal will produce a Proof of Non-Service, which will be sent for you to sign.

 Returning to a Previously Resolved Address

 You may be asked to return to an address that you previously attempted and resolved in order to find new information.
-This will be a new job and you will pay out independently.
+This will be a new job and will pay out again.